mbloms/spores/docs/src/ornate/java-serialization.md

 By definition, value classes can *only* extend `AnyVal`, which means they cannot be `{java.io, scala}.Serializable`.
 To overcome this limitation, the compiler plugin uses implicits to prove that a value class `Foo` is serializable.
-For proving it, you need to provide an implicit `CanBeSerialized[Foo]` in the scope of the spore definition.
+For proving it, you need to provide an implicit `CanSerialize[Foo]` in the scope of the spore definition.

 ```scala